jamesrco/DeCoLandUse/README.md

 	* **Summary of findings**: Spot zoning enhances our community's collective exposure to risk from wildfire.
 Some specific findings:

-		* Using either definition of risk, or either definition of spot zoning (i.e., with or without taxlots with an "SM" zone code), **80-84% of applications for spot zoning included one or more taxlots in a wildfire risk zone**.
+		* Using either definition of risk, or either definition of spot zoning (i.e., with or without taxlots with an "SM" zone code), **80-93% of applications for spot zoning included one or more taxlots in a wildfire risk zone**.
-		* Since 2004, spot zoning has resulted in development of **1300-1400 acres** of county land within the SB 762/SB 80 WUI boundary; if the county's own definition of wildfire hazard risk is used, that number jumps to between **3687-4385 acres** subject to development within a wildfire hazard area.
+		* Since 2004, spot zoning has resulted in development of between **1304-1637 acres** of county land within the SB 762/SB 80 WUI boundary; if the county's own definition of wildfire hazard risk is used, that number jumps to between **3687-4950 acres** subject to development within a wildfire hazard area.
-		* Roughly **one-third (27-29%) of all the land included in spot zoning applications since 2004 falls within the SB 762/SB 80 WUI boundary**.
+		* Roughly **one-third (28-30%) of all the land included in spot zoning applications since 2004 falls within the SB 762/SB 80 WUI boundary**.
 In the case of at least 11 individual spot zoning applications, **the entire project — 100% of the land — fell within the WUI boundary**.

 	* **Full results:** See the second tab of [this Excel file](data/results/Wildfire_risk_analysis_results.xlsx) for full results in table format.
 Two basic plots are show below:

 	![](data/results/All_spotZone_WUI.png)

 	**Figure 1.** All pending and approved spot zoning applications in Deschutes County, 2004-2025.
 Green color: Taxlots converted from EFU or F1/F2 (exclusive farm or forest use) to RR-10, a RREA, MUA-10 or RI.
 Blue color: Taxlots converted from SM (surface mining use) to RR-10, a RREA, MUA-10 or RI.
 Red shading indicates extent of wildland-urban interface (WUI) zone according to the SB 762/SB 80 WUI definition.
 Basemap shows county tax lots.
-Between 1300-1400 acres of land approved or pending conversion through spot zoning falls within the red WUI zone.
+Between 1304-1637 acres of land approved or pending conversion through spot zoning falls within the red WUI zone.

 	![](data/results/All_spotZone_DeCo_ZoneWildfireHaz.png)

 	**Figure 2.** All pending and approved spot zoning applications in Deschutes County, 2004-2025.
 Green color: Taxlots converted from EFU or F1/F2 (exclusive farm or forest use) to RR-10, a RREA, MUA-10 or RI.
 Blue color: Taxlots converted from SM (surface mining use) to RR-10, a RREA, MUA-10 or RI.
 Orange shading indicates extent of Deschutes County's own "Zoning Wildfire Hazard" area.
 Basemap shows county tax lots.
-Between 3687-4385 acres of land approved or pending conversion through spot zoning falls within the orange wildfire hazard zone.
+Between 3687-4950 acres of land approved or pending conversion through spot zoning falls within the orange wildfire hazard zone.